codfed/ai-agents/README.md

 With this cleaner data output I'm feeling like I have the output getting closer to the realm of useful, interesting, and easily palatable!

 I've also updated this to keep a master log of all days it's been run for.

+What to iterate on:

+- Clean up the prompt output on the relation to other articles
+- Get this to run on it's own once a day, host the results as a static site